s-axford/satellite-image-mapper/README.md

 ```
 make {text || latex || xml || ..etc}
 ```

+Sphinx build in the desired format will be added to the docs/build directory.
+For HTML open docs/build/html/index.html file to view documentation.

 For more information on possible Sphinx documentation types refer to the [Sphinx build documentation](http://www.sphinx-doc.org/en/master/man/sphinx-build.html "sphinx-build")